wusel42/ffgt_packages-v2020.1/README.md

 Once every timeframe it checks if there's still a gateway reachable.
 There can be selected two algorithms to analyze if a gateway is reacheable:

-- `tq_limit` enabled: define an upper and lower limit to turn the offline_ssid on and off in-between these two values the SSID will never be changed to prevent it from toggeling every minute.
+- `tq_limit_enabled=true`: (not working with BATMAN_V) define an upper and lower limit to turn the offline_ssid on and off in-between these two values the SSID will never be changed to prevent it from toggeling every minute.
-- `tq_limit` disabled: there will be only checked, if the gateway is reachable
+- `tq_limit_enabled=false`: there will be only checked, if the gateway is reachable with:
-  with:

         batctl gwl -H